Selenium Python Tutorial for Beginners (Step-by-Step using WebDriver)

 Taking Screenshots

-PyTest is a Python testing framework that can be used to write your automation test scripts.
+PyTest is a Python testing framework often used along with Selenium Python to write automation test scripts.
 It helps in efficient test execution and reporting.
-Let’s have a quick glance of how you can use it for the same test that we wrote above.
+Let’s have a glance at how you can use it for the same test that we wrote above.

 Installing PyTest